-Palatin Technologies, Inc. (PTN) CEO Carl Spana on Q1 2021 Results - Earnings Call Transcript

 Carl Spana

 Okay, great.
 Thank you, Steve.
-As we continue to operate under the COVID-19 pandemic, a primary concern of ours has been the safety of our employees, our patients and our health care providers, and partners.
-As such we've instituted a work from home policy in March.
+As we continue to operate under the COVID-19 pandemic, a primary concern of ours has been the safety of our employees, our patients and our healthcare providers, and partners.
+As such, we've instituted a work from home policy in March.
 It continues to remain in effect for our office staff.
 However, our research laboratory is open and functioning.

-Fortunately for us, most of our keyword research and development partners continue to remain in operation and by using teleconferences in various online meeting platforms we have been effective in continuing to advance our programs.
-However, we understand with resumption activities there can be further disruptions to business activity based on resurgence of the virus, which is currently happening across the country.
-And we will be prepared for this potential outcome.
+Fortunately for us, most of our key research and development partners continue to remain in operation and by using teleconferences and various online meeting platforms, we have been effective in continuing to advance our programs.
+However, we understand with resumption activities there can be further disruptions to business activity based on resurgence of the virus, which is currently happening across the country, and we will be prepared for this potential outcome.

-As Steve mentioned in July 2020, we acquired Vyleesi from AMAG Pharmaceuticals.
-Just as a reminder, AMAG divestiture of Vyleesi was based on strategic and operational changes at AMAG and not on the potential value of Vyleesi.
+As Steve mentioned in July 2020, we re-acquired Vyleesi from AMAG Pharmaceuticals.
+Just as a reminder, AMAG’s divestiture of Vyleesi was based on strategic and operational changes at AMAG and not on the potential value of Vyleesi.
 Although Steve covered some of the details of the Vyleesi commercial plan, there are a number of accomplishments that I would like to emphasize.

-When we [re-acquired] in late July, there had been limited marketing efforts and nominal focus on the distribution and patient access of Vyleesi.
+When we re-acquired in late July, there had been limited marketing efforts and nominal focus on the distribution and patient access to Vyleesi.
 This has led to a sub-optimal patient experience and very unfavorable economics.
 Under Steve’s directions, we have assembled an excellent and motivated commercial team that has rapidly addressed these issues.
 Over the last quarter, we have solidified the Vyleesi distribution network, improved the patient experience by retraining our specialty pharmacies, and we have expanded insurance coverage.

-In addition, we are engaging with healthcare providers to virtual offices and virtual meetings.
+In addition, we are engaging with healthcare providers through virtual office visits and virtual meetings.
 These activities are leading to a much better patient experience, improved relationships with prescribers, and improved economics and have laid the foundation for us to begin, as Steve mentioned, a selective geo-targeting marketing campaign.

-These accomplishments that have been done and what I believe is a record pace have put us in a strong position to demonstrate the potential value of Vyleesi in a cost effective manner, and obtain our ultimate objective to [re-licensing] of Vyleesi to a committed partner ensuring the continued availability of Vyleesi as a treatment option for premenopausal women with HSDD or hypoactive sexual desire disorder and a financial return on our investment.
+These accomplishments that have been done and what I believe is a record pace have put us in a strong position to demonstrate the potential value of Vyleesi in a cost effective manner, and obtain our ultimate objective to re-licensing of Vyleesi to a committed partner ensuring the continued availability of Vyleesi as a treatment option for premenopausal women with HSDD or hypoactive sexual desire disorder and a financial return on our investment.

 As we move on, many of you know Palatin has a primary scientific focus on melanocortin system which is involved in the regulation of energy balance, including food intake, sexual function, and resolution of inflammatory responses.
 Our first successful melanocortin program was based on the role of the melanocortin system in regulating sexual function.
 This research work resulted in the discovery of Vyleesi and its eventual approval by the FDA as the first on-demand treatment for premenopausal women with hypoactive sexual desire disorder.

 Our current research focus is on developing drugs that target the ability of the melanocortin system to resolve or turn down inflammation.
 We have developed multiple drug candidates that in preclinical models have demonstrated the potential to resolve a variety of inflammatory conditions.
-And research conducted by us and others have shown the targeting immune cells with drugs that modulating the melanocortin system results in the resolution of pro-inflammatory processes.
+And research conducted by us and others have shown the targeting immune cells with drugs that modulate the melanocortin system results in the resolution of pro-inflammatory processes.

 These pro-resolution activities include mediating conversion of immune cells from inflammatory to a regulatory state, the inhibition of the production of pro-inflammatory cytokines, such as TNF-alpha, and interleukin-6, and others, and the upregulation of anti-inflammatory cytokines such as interleukin-10.
 In addition, the melanocortin system plays a role in reducing the fibrotic response that occurs as part of many inflammatory diseases.